frankieisgood/wikimedia-associate-eng-technical-task/README.md

 This app was tested on a local Apache2 server; credentials are stored in config.php.

 The database connection is configured for the root user, and the password is stored as an environment variable.
-Set a local environment variable ROOT_PW, or alternatively, hard-code your password into config.php to access the install script.
+Set a local environment variable ROOT_PW, or alternatively, hard-code your credentials into config.php to access the install script.

 On first opening the app, you can click through to run the install script or proceed to the form.
 On first use, run the install script to connect to MySQL and create a database with one table.